ESG FOR

 The ESG competence program consists of three modules, hosted by DNV and Futureboards.
 The content is delivered by invited speakers, and is aimed at board directors who would like to increase their expertise in ESG.
 Each module consists of short presentations and round table discussions.
 After completing the three modules, participants receive an ‘ESG competent’-certificate.

-Skills and mindsets required in the 21st century board-rooms
+• Key competencies and personal characteristics required in the 21st century board rooms

 Comparable and verifiable reporting